WestHamster/linux_lind_cmd/Readme.md

 13. Use of whatis command (executable and not shellbuiltin)
 14. Combining commands (adding exit will ignore rest of cmds after it,imp cmnts)
 15. Wildcards
+16. Making alias commands (after writing the script type the command in shell) /*You can delete the alias commands from root in ".bashrc"*/